qwerty12/X250-Hackintosh/README.md

 #### Ethernet

 Even if you don't plan on using the Ethernet card, it helps with iCloud etc. if the Ethernet card corresponds to the `en0` device on the system instead of the Wi-Fi card.

-Here I would usually recommend installing [IntelMausiEthernet](https://www.insanelymac.com/forum/files/file/396-intelmausiethernet/) (2.4.1d1).
-However, Wheatley informed me that it's been causing his laptop to kernel panic while sleeping (and probably mine too).
-2.5.0d0 of Mieze's driver [*may* have a fix](https://github.com/Mieze/IntelMausiEthernet/commit/f3c69cec20efd24fa467cf16f44ccaae61336766) for this.
-I've not been able to test it yet.
-[2.5.0d0](https://www.insanelymac.com/forum/topic/304235-intelmausiethernetkext-for-intel-onboard-lan/?page=35&tab=comments#comment-2651490) - if it works - would be the best driver to use.
+Unless [this](https://www.insanelymac.com/forum/files/file/396-intelmausiethernet/) is newer, install [IntelMausiEthernet 2.5.0d0](https://www.insanelymac.com/forum/topic/304235-intelmausiethernetkext-for-intel-onboard-lan/?page=35&tab=comments#comment-2651490).
+2.5.0 has an [Intel AMT-related fix](https://github.com/Mieze/IntelMausiEthernet/commit/f3c69cec20efd24fa467cf16f44ccaae61336766) (isn't having a vPro laptop great?) which, for me at least, stops any Ethernet-related KPs during sleep.
+Thanks to Wheatley who noticed that IntelMausiEthernet 2.4.0 was causing his X250 to kernel panic while sleeping and let me know.

 There is also another fork of Mieze's driver with her potential fix incorporated: [IntelMausi](https://github.com/acidanthera/IntelMausi/).
-I am currently using this.
-If I do not experience any crashes with this, I will update the guide to recommend this/2.5.0d0.
+I am currently using this and have not experienced any KPs during sleep.

-Else, Wheatley informs me, using AppleIntelE1000e.kext instead (older driver, no relation to IntelMausiEthernet) stopped the KPs for him; however, the Ethernet connection fails after a longer sleep.
+Wheatley informs me that using AppleIntelE1000e.kext instead [of IntelMausiEthernet 2.4.0] stopped the KPs for him; however, the Ethernet connection fails after a longer sleep.
 Rebuilding SSDT-IALL without SSDT-LANCPRW.dsl, and removing/disabling the corresponding "change IGBE._PRW to XPRW" patch inside config.plist, *might* help with this.
+It is an older driver, however, and by all accounts Mieze's driver supports more features: I would try using IntelMausiEthernet 2.5.0 first.

 ### Post-install stuff